mingdeyu/dgpsi-R/README.md

   <!-- badges: end -->

 The R interface to the Python package `dgpsi` ([https://github.com/mingdeyu/DGP](https://github.com/mingdeyu/DGP)) for deep and linked Gaussian process emulations.

+The repo is still under development.
+Please do not install the package yet.
+Instructions will be posted here soon once the package is ready to be installed.